 These two sides of justification are united.
 To stress only the first and see justification as only pardon and forgiveness may steal from this process some of its power.
 The Lord does not only forgive the sinner but also imputes to him the righteousness of Christ.

 God is concerned not simply with a person’s forgiveness but with renewing his relationship with Him.
 To view justification as simply forgiveness is to focus too much on the past.
 The Lord wants the sinner to realize that He has not only forgiven him but is ready also to cloth him in holiness.
 His past will not be held against him.
 From the moment of justification on, he is treated as a friend and a son.

 “Behold what manner of love the Father has bestowed on us, that we should be called children of God!
 Therefore the world does not know us, because it did not know Him.
 Beloved, now we are children of God; and it has not yet been revealed what we shall be, but we know that when He is revealed, we shall be like Him, for we shall see Him as He is” (1 John 3:1, 2).

 The process of sanctification is a work of a lifetime.
-It is to change one’s sinful nature into one that is sinless and holy like Jesus (2 Thessalonians 2:13, 14).
+It is to change one’s sinful nature into one that is sinless and holy like Jesus by the grace of God and the work of the Holy Spirit (2 Thessalonians 2:13, 14).
 Thus, while justification deals mainly with the past, it is the start of a bright future.
 It signifies not only the end of a life of enmity and rebellion, but also, and even more importantly, the start of a new life of faith, love and faithfulness to God (Acts 26:18).